-We are developing ARGX-110 in cancer indications, initially for TCL and AML, as well as high-risk MDS.
-TCL and AML are rare and aggressive hematological cancers for which significant unmet medical needs exist.
-MDS, a rare bone marrow disorder, is often a precursor to AML.
-ARGX-110 is a SIMPLE Antibody designed to potently block the CD70/CD27 interaction and kill CD70-positive cells via its potent antibody effector functions through the use of POTELLIGENT technology.
+We are developing cusatuzumab in hematological cancer indications, currently AML, as well as high-risk MDS.
+We are developing cusatuzumab with our collaborator Janssen.
+See "-Collaborations."

+AML is a rare and aggressive hematological cancer for which significant unmet medical needs exist.
+MDS, a rare bone marrow disorder, is often a precursor to AML. cusatuzumab is a SIMPLE AntibodyTM designed to potently block the CD70/CD27 interaction and kill CD70-positive cells via its potent antibody effector functions through the use of POTELLIGENT technology.

-ARGX-110 is currently being evaluated in an open-label Phase 1/2 clinical trial, in combination with azacitidine, in newly diagnosed AML patients who are unfit for intensive chemotherapy or in patients with high-risk MDS and an open-label Phase 1/2 clinical trial in 27 patients (13 patients in the Phase 1 part and 14 patients in the Phase 2 part) relapsed or refractory CD70-positive CTCL patients.
+Cusatuzumab is currently being evaluated in an open-label Phase 1/2 clinical trial, in combination with azacytidine, in newly diagnosed AML patients who are unfit for intensive chemotherapy or in patients with high-risk MDS.

-We reported interim results for the first six patients from the dose-escalation part of the Phase 1/2 clinical trial in combination with azacitidine in AML or high-risk MDS in December 2017, which demonstrated a favorable tolerability profile of the combination therapy and suggested evidence of biological activity across the evaluated doses.
-We expect to report topline data for this trial in the second half of 2018.
+We reported interim results for the first 12 patients from the dose-escalation part of the Phase 1/2 clinical trial in combination with azacytidine in AML or high-risk MDS in December 2018, which demonstrated a favorable tolerability profile of the combination therapy and suggested evidence of biological activity across the evaluated doses.
+In addition, we reported results of the Phase 2 part of the Phase 1/2 clinical trial in CTCL for 26 evaluable patients.